Great spotted woodpecker: Predators and parasites

-Woodland birds of prey such as the Eurasian sparrowhawk and the northern goshawk hunt the great spotted woodpecker.
+Woodland birds of prey such as the Eurasian sparrowhawk and the Eurasian goshawk hunt the great spotted woodpecker.
 This woodpecker is a host of the blood-feeding fly Carnus hemapterus, and its internal parasites may include the spiny-headed worm Prosthorhynchus transversus.
 Protozoans also occur, including the potentially fatal Toxoplasma gondii, which causes toxoplasmosis.
 The great spotted woodpecker is the favoured host of the tapeworm Anomotaenia brevis.

 Status

 The total population for the great spotted woodpecker is estimated at 73.7–110.3 million individuals, with 35% of the population in Europe.
 The breeding range is estimated as 57.8 sqkm, and the population is considered overall to be large and apparently stable or slightly increasing, especially in Britain, where the population has recently overspilled into Ireland.
 For this reason the great spotted woodpecker is evaluated as a species of least concern by the IUCN.

-Breeding densities have been recorded as between 0.1–6.6 pairs/10 ha (0.04–2.7 pairs/10 acres), with the greatest densities in mature forest growing on alluvium.
+Breeding densities have been recorded as between 0.1 and 6.6 pairs/10 ha (0.04–2.7 pairs/10 acres), with the greatest densities in mature forest growing on alluvium.
 Numbers have increased in Europe due to the planting of forests, which provides breeding habitat, and more available dead wood, and this species has profited from its flexibility with regard to types of woodland and its ability to thrive in proximity to humans.
 Harsh winters are a problem, and fragmentation of woodland can cause local difficulties.
 The Canary Islands populations of the subspecies D. m. canariensis on Tenerife and D. m. thanneri on Gran Canaria face a potential threat from the exploitation of the local pine forests.